 There are four stages of decubitus ulcers.
-Each stage corresponds to a particular depth of sore.
-Not all ulcers follow a clear progression from stage I to stage-IV.
+Each stage corresponds to the depth of the ulcer.
+However, not all ulcers follow a clear progression from stage-I to stage-IV.

-- Stage III: Full thickness loss of skin into the subcutaneous tissue; looks like a crater.
+- Stage-III: Full thickness, loss of skin into the subcutaneous tissue; looks like a crater.

-- Stage IV: Full thickness loss of skin and subcutaneous tissue with extension into muscle, tendon or bone.
+- Stage-IV: Full thickness, loss of skin and subcutaneous tissue with extension into muscle, tendon or bone.

 Ulcers may cause foul odors, wound drainage, and necrotic tissue.
 If the wound is necrotic or comes into close contact with urine or feces, life-threatening infection is possible.Treatment